Thomas Addis Emmet: Personal life, descendants

+Death and commemoration

 Emmet died on 14 November 1827 while conducting a case in court regarding the estate of Robert Richard Randall, the founder of Sailors' Snug Harbor, a home for needy seamen in Staten Island, New York.
 He was initially buried in St Mark's-in-the-Bowery Churchyard in the East Village, New York City.

-In his memory a cenotaph was erected through the efforts of William Sampson and outside St. Paul's Church in New York City.
+An obelisk to honour the memory of Emmet, raised through the efforts of his fellow United Irish veterans and abolitionists, William Sampson and William James MacNeven, stands in St. Paul's Chapel's graveyard at 209 Broadway, Lower Manhattan.
 The inscription acknowledges a "transatlantic life in service of liberty and charity," and Emmet's role in "vindicating the rights of man in the person of the African".
+MacNeven was later commemorated by a matching obelisk on the far side of the church building.